odhondt/eo_tools/README.md

 [![Conda Version](https://img.shields.io/conda/vn/conda-forge/eo-tools.svg)](https://anaconda.org/conda-forge/eo-tools) [![Conda Downloads](https://img.shields.io/conda/dn/conda-forge/eo_tools.svg)](https://anaconda.org/conda-forge/eo_tools)
 EO-Tools is a pure python toolbox that is currently able to search, download and process Sentinel-1 InSAR pairs, geocode and apply terrain correction to Sentinel-1 SLC products, download and mosaic Sentinel-2 tiles and download various publicly available DEM (Digital Elevation Models).
 The S1 processor can compute phase, amplitude and coherence in the SAR geometry and reproject them in a geographic coordinate system.
 Example notebooks demonstrating the different features are located in the notebooks-cf folder of the github repository.

+## **New**

+EO-Tools can now download and process Sentinel-1 SLC **partial products**.
+Instead of downloading an entire Sentinel-1 product, the partial-product downloader retrieves the metadata and only the consecutive bursts intersecting an area of interest.
+The result is stored as a SAFE-like `<product-id>.partial.SAFE` directory and can be passed directly to the existing Sentinel-1 processors.

+Partial products provide several advantages:

+- Smaller downloads and reduced local storage requirements.
+- Faster access to the Sentinel-1 data needed for a specific area.
+- The download AOI, available subswaths, polarizations, and burst ranges are stored with the product for reproducible processing.
+- Existing high-level InSAR, SLC geocoding, H-Alpha, and polarimetric covariance processing APIs automatically recognize valid partial products.

+See the [partial-product download tutorial](notebooks-cf/s1-partial-product-download.ipynb) and [partial-product processing tutorial](notebooks-cf/s1-partial-product-processing.ipynb) to get started.

 Here are examples of EO-Tools outputs showing amplitude, coherence and inteferometric phase of a 2023 earthquake in Morocco,
 <p float="left">
     <a href="https://raw.githubusercontent.com/odhondt/eo_tools/main/data/ex_amp.png" target="_blank">